keisukeirie/quickdraw_prediction_model/README.md

 ## Introduction:

-[Google Quickdraw](https://quickdraw.withgoogle.com/data) released dataset that contains over 50 million drawings on 5/18/2017.the google quickdraw is online pictionary game application where user is asked to draw a picture of something in 20 seconds.While user draws picture, google AI will try to predict what user is drawing.
+[Google Quickdraw](https://quickdraw.withgoogle.com/data) released dataset that contains over 50 million drawings on 5/18/2017.
+the google quickdraw is an online pictionary game application where...
+1. user is asked to draw a picture of certain category in 20 seconds
+2. While user draws a picture, google AI will try to predict what user is drawing
+3. If google AI predicts what user is drawing, user wins!
+4. repeat 1-3 6 times.
+(Of course there is no prize for winning this game but it is super addicting!)

 With this dataset, I wanted to answer following 2 questions:
 **_1. Can machine learning models distinguish similar drawings?_**
 **_2. Can machine learning models identify users' country based on their drawings?_**

 To answer these questions, I prepared 2 prediction models
 1. XGBoost ensemble method model
 2. Convolusional Neural Network model

 ## Results

-I made 4-way classifier prediction models for both image recognition and country prediction models (Total of 4 models).
+I made 4-way classifier prediction models for both image recognition and country prediction (Total of 4 models).

 **model Accuracy**